 What if I do not agree with decisions about SEN provision?

-The Parents Advice Service (PAC) can help you too by:
+SEND Information Advice and Support Service (SENDIASS) can also help you by:

 - listening to your concerns